 Next it does things with JPEGs so you'll need at least libjpeg.a which I think come as standard nowadays with most distributions.
 Users have reported varying degrees of success with other jpeg libraries such as jpeg-mmx but these are not officially supported.
-It also uses the netpbm utilities in a very limited way to generate thumbnails under certain circumstances though this can be modified.
+If you plan to use network cameras then the Perl Compatible Regular Expression library (libpcre.a) can prove useful but is not always essential.
+ZoneMinder also uses the netpbm utilities in a very limited way to generate thumbnails under certain circumstances though this can be modified.

-ZoneMinder can generate MPEG videos if necessary, for this you'll need either ffmpeg (recommended) or the Berkeley MPEG encoder (mpeg\encode).
+ZoneMinder can generate MPEG videos if necessary, for this you'll need either ffmpeg (recommended) or the Berkeley MPEG encoder (mpeg_encode).
 If you don't have either, don't worry, as the options will be hidden and you'll not really miss too much.
-Some of the authentication uses openssl MD5 functions, if you get a grumble about these during configuration all it will mean is that authentication won't be used for streaming.
+Some of the authentication uses opensal MD5 functions, if you get a grumble about these during configuration all it will mean is that authentication won't be used for streaming.
 The web interface uses PHP and so you need that in your apache or other web server as well, make sure MySQL support is available either statically or as a module.
 There are also various perl modules that you may need that vary depending on which options you choose on installation, for more details see later in this document.